theforeman/theforeman.org/plugins/katello/nightly/installation/index.md

 {% if page.version == 'nightly' %}
   <div class="alert alert-danger">
-    These are the instructions for installing the unstable nightly release of katello!
+    These are the instructions for installing the unstable nightly release of Katello!
   </div>
 {% elsif page.version != page.latest %}
   <div class="alert alert-danger">